PacificBiosciences/PacBioFileFormats/Primer.rst

 BAM everywhere
 --------------

-*Unaligned* BAM files representing the *subreads* will be produced natively by the PacBio instrument.
-The subreads BAM will be the starting point for secondary analysis.
-In addition, the artifacts resulting from removing adapter and LQ region sequences will be retained in a ``scraps.bam`` file.

-The circular consensus tool/workflow (CCS) will take as input an unaligned subreads BAM file and produce an output BAM file containing unaligned *consensus* reads.
+As of Sequel IIe and Revio, the on-instrument circular consensus tool (CCS) takes as input an unaligned subreads BAM file and produces an output BAM file containing unaligned *consensus* reads with predicted accuracy QV >=20, called HiFi reads.
+HiFi reads is the first-class data type.

+Access to *subreads* is no longer available since SMRT Link version 11.0.

-Alignment (mapping) programs take these unaligned BAM files as input and will produce *aligned* BAM files, faithfully retaining all tags and headers.
+Alignment (mapping) programs take unaligned BAM files as input and will produce *aligned* BAM files, faithfully retaining all tags and headers.

+Secondary applications take (un)aligned BAM files and produce new BAM files.